 - Excellence in teaching in the first five years at Carleton (candidates must be in their probationary period, or pre-tenure, to be considered for this award)

 - Active in using innovative, unique or engaging teaching techniques

 This award is open to all new faculty members within the first five years of their appointment at Carleton.
 Only those activities exclusive to Carleton will be considered in the adjudication of this award.
 Recipients may only receive this award once.

 Applications, including the application form, are due April 30 at midnight, with decisions to be made by June 30.

-The Associate Vice-President (Teaching and Learning) will encourage nominations from the Academic Deans, Chairs and Directors and faculty members.
+The Vice-Provost and Associate Vice-President (Academic) will encourage nominations from the Academic Deans, Chairs and Directors and faculty members.
 Candidates may be nominated by a colleague or make a self-nomination for this award.
-Nomination packages are to be submitted in electronic form to Teaching and Learning Services at firstname.lastname@example.org.
-If you don’t receive a confirmation email from us within 48 business hours, please contact us directly at 613-520-2344.
+Nomination packages are to be submitted in electronic form to Teaching and Learning Services at email@example.com.
+If you don’t receive a confirmation email from us within 48 business hours, please contact us directly at 613-520-2600, x 2057.

 There will be three (3) awards presented annually in the amount of $500 each.

-A selection committee of between three and five faculty members and the Associate Vice-President (Teaching and Learning) will review the applications and select recipients.
+A selection committee of between three and five faculty members and the Vice-Provost and Associate Vice-President (Academic) or their designate will review the applications and select recipients.